This guideline covers road speed limits, 20mph zones and engineering measures to reduce speed or make routes safer.

 NICE has also produced guidelines on unintentional injuries: prevention strategies for under 15s and unintentional injuries in the home: interventions for under 15s (The former covers strategies for the home, on the road and outdoors.)

 - health advocacy and engagement, including giving a public health professional responsibility for injury prevention

-- How health professionals and local highways authorities can coordinate work to make the road environment safer.
+- how health professionals and local highways authorities can coordinate needs assessment and planning work to make the road environment safer

-- Making routes commonly used by children and young people safer.
-This includes routes to schools and parks.
+- making popular routes used by children and young people safer

 - Local highway authorities and local strategic partnerships

 - Directors of public health and health professionals

 - School travel planners

 - Children, young people, their parents and carers and other members of the public